About Translation and Transition

 Ronit Eitan is a writer, humorist, and creative director of Writing on the Wall.
 She co-founded בלאגן (Balagan), a quarterly publication that explores the intersections of language, wit, and culture.
 She holds an M.A. in Creative Writing from Bar-Ilan University and resides in Tel Aviv.

 Nadia Jacobson was born in London and currently lives in Jerusalem.
-She holds an MA in English Literature and Creative Writing from Bar-Ilan University, in addition to an MA in Philosophy from University College London and a BA in Ancient Greek Literature and Philosophy from Cambridge University.
-Her fiction has appeared or is forthcoming in The Miramichi Review, The Waking, Meniscus, Annalemma, The Binnacle, Every Day Fiction and a number of anthologies.
+She holds an MA in English Literature and Creative Writing from Bar-Ilan University, an MA in Philosophy from University College London, and a BA in Ancient Greek Literature and Philosophy from Cambridge University.
+Her fiction has appeared in The Miramichi Review, The Waking, Meniscus, Annalemma, The Binnacle, Every Day Fiction and others.
 She is currently working on two interweaving novels.

-Taylor Johnston-Levy is a fiction writer and academic based in Tel Aviv.
-She holds a postdoctoral fellowship in foreign literatures at Ben-Gurion University of the Negev and teaches US literature and creative writing at Bar-Ilan University.
+Taylor Johnston-Levy holds a postdoctoral fellowship in foreign literatures at Ben-Gurion University of the Negev and teaches US literature and creative writing at Bar-Ilan University.
 Her fiction and literary critical work appear in Ninth Letter, Twentieth-Century Literature, Critique, Arizona Quarterly, and The Raymond Carver Review.
 She received her PhD in Comparative Literature and MA in Creative Writing from UC Berkeley.

 Karen Marron is the author of the fiction chapbook BASS 1998, published in 2020 by Gold Line Press.
 Her work has also appeared in The Bellingham Review, Entropy, and Unbroken Journal, among others.
-She received her MA in Creative Writing from Bar-Ilan University in 2008, and currently lives in Queens.
+She has an MA in Creative Writing from Bar-Ilan University and currently lives in Queens.
 Find her at karenmarron.com.

-Jane Medved is the author of Wayfarers (forthcoming from Grid Books 2024) Deep Calls To Deep (winner of the Many Voices Project, New Rivers Press) and the chapbook Olam, Shana, Nefesh (Finishing Line Press).
-Her translation of Wherever We Float (by Maya Tevet Dayan) won the Malinda A. Markham Translation Prize and is forthcoming from Saturnalia Books.
-Recent work has appeared in Bending Genres, ONE ART, Literary Mama, Ruminate, The North American Review and The Contemporary Jewish Poetry Anthology.
-Her awards include winner of the 2021 RHINO translation prize and the 2021 Janet B. McCabe Poetry Prize – Honorable Mention.
-Her translations of Hebrew poetry can be seen in Hala, Hayden’s Ferry Review and Copper Nickel.
-She is a visiting lecturer in the Graduate Creative Writing Program at Bar Ilan University, Tel Aviv.
+Jane Medved is the author of Wayfarers (2024), and Deep Calls To Deep (winner of the Many Voices Project).
+Her translation of Wherever We Float (by Maya Tevet Dayan) won the Malinda A. Markham Translation Prize from Saturnalia Books.
+Recent work appears in Bending Genres, ONE ART, Ruminate, The North American Review and The Contemporary Jewish Poetry Anthology.
+Her translations appear in Hala, Hayden’s Ferry Review and Copper Nickel.
 Find her at janemedved.net.

 Jeremy Paden is a professor of Spanish and Latin American literature at Transylvania University in Lexington, Kentucky.
 He writes poetry in English and Spanish and translates poetry into and out of both languages.
 He is the author of several collections of poems and has translated poets from across Latin America and Spain.
 His translation of Ada Limón’s The Hurting Kind into Spanish will appear in August of 2024 with Valparaíso Ediciones out of Granada, Spain.